-VicTrack has made such a nice profit from the sale of their land on the east side to Neo Metro they decide to sell the west side park.
-It is a much larger piece of land than the two lots on the east side so a much larger apartment complex is approved.
+VicTrack has made such a nice profit from their dealings with Neo Metro they decide to sell the west side park.
+It is a larger piece of land than the two lots on the east side so a much larger apartment complex is approved.
 All the southern apartments in our building lose their view and we all lose the park on our doorstep

 Here's a more frightening case.
 VicTrack has decided that the best way of eliminating the Union Street level crossing is with a bridge over the rail line.
 The plans available show the bridge starting near Ivy Street and passing our building at a level between the first and second floor apartments.